Voice Play

 Anthony Steyning

-Also, why that tree, Sam?
-Or why the redundant suggestion of hanging from one—this is clear by itself, innit?
-You didn't have to spell it out, laddie.
-And again, why the sparseness of it all?
-Can't we hang where it's crowded and moist?
+And yes, again, why the sparseness of it all?
+Can't we hang or roam where it's crowded and moist?
 Or is the landscape you painted supposed to be the emptiness of existence?
-But how is that, if people like Vladimir and Estragon, delightful, confused derelicts, are so rich and warm?
-By themselves filling that void, effortlessly enabling us to believe in life; loving it, not hating or fearing it!
+But how is that, if people like Vladimir and Estragon, delightful, confused derelicts, not unlike Walt Kelly's anthropomorphic Pogo and company in their Okefenokee Swamp, are so rich and warm?
+By themselves filling that void, effortlessly enabling us to believe in life; loving it, not hating or fearing it, even though one of these suggested...
+We've met the enemy, and he's not death; he's us!

-In factual terms, when during an interview Beckett was asked if Godot is God, he replied: I have no idea!
-Surely he was kidding, or if not, deliberately coy and devious, a bit of a pastime with the Irish sometimes.
-Godot the play is not existential whatsoever, it doesn't celebrate existence for its own sake and on its own merit for one single moment.
-Also, there can be no 'waiting' without 'hope' and where there is 'hope' there can be no absurdity or existential denial...
-So I don't know who labelled the work as a cornerstone of the Theatre of the Absurd, but to me that notion itself is completely absurd as suffering from a sense of absurdity suggests an utter lack of hope.
-So as long as you're in the labelling business, may I suggest something in the order of Theatre of Abstract Yearning given its undeniably expressionistic and 'random' beauty?
-And abstract or not, what this play does is ache and despair for some sort of divine presence.
-In fact it questions the value of life without it, so that at its roots Waiting for Godot, though not perhaps in a conventional sense, is a deeply religious play, profoundly nostalgic not for Godot as such, for what's in a name, but for 'a' Godot, any Godot, any god, or, yes, God, as long as we are wanted, as long as we belong!
-A need for there to be some super force so there can be 'meaning' and by implication some sort of servitude, even though Beckett, understandably, and given much evident worldly misery, at the same time was rightly disillusioned with Godot, Him, him or 'it'.
-And all his Angst, yes, truly religious, because the last holy paradox: love of God or some god and at the same time hate of Him or him or 'it', is the living essence of the play.
-Whereby once more with feeling, there's nothing really 'absurd' or 'existential' about any of this, just the expression of frailty all too human.
+This is not a play about despair, this is a play despairing of despair and why it was performed to offer faith in life, in prisons and to prisoners who had lost it.
+And yes, if there's something absurd it's the so-called Theatre of the Absurd, but if you're one of those label addicts may I suggest something more in the order of Theatre of Abstract Yearning, given its undeniably expressionistic and 'random' beauty?
+As a matter of fact, abstract or not, absurd or not, what this particular play does is ache and despair for some sort of divine presence.
+In fact it questions the value of life without it, so that at its roots Waiting for Godot, though not perhaps in any conventional sense, is a deeply religious play, a Hosanna of a kind.
+Profoundly nostalgic not for Godot as such, for what's in a name, but for 'a' Godot, any Godot, Godard, Godinot, Godinaud, Godineau, any god, a Pogo, anything, or, yes, God, who the hell cares, as long as he's there, as long we are wanted, as long as we belong!
+A need for a super outside force to exist for there to be 'meaning' and by implication some sort of servitude to this force, even though Beckett, understandably and given much evident worldly misery was also rightly disillusioned with Godot, Him, him or 'it'.
+And so all his Angst, yes, truly religious, because the last holy paradox: love of God or some god and at the same time hate of Him or him or 'it', is the living essence of the play.
+Whereby, and once more with feeling, there's nothing really 'absurd' or 'existential' about any of this, just the expression of frailty all too human and any suggestion that these outcasts are suicidal to me completely out of line precisely because they're still 'waiting' for something, and this something ain't death....

 Help Critical Thought Survive, Help Total Literary Originality; Any small donation is Deeply Appreciated: